Overview and Eligibility

 Application and Selection

-3. How many Fellows are selected each year?
+- How many Fellows are selected for each class?

-7. Is it possible to apply directly for the Mansfield Fellowships without involving my agency?
+- Is it possible to apply directly for the Mansfield Fellowship without involving my agency?

 The Mansfield Fellowship Program – named after Mike Mansfield, former U.S. Ambassador to Japan, Senate Majority Leader, U.S. Senator and U.S. Congressman – is a first-of-its-kind program for both the United States and Japan.
 The Fellowships enable U.S. federal government employees to learn Japanese and to gain a substantial knowledge about the government of Japan by working long-term in placements in Japanese government offices.